brigadecore/brigade/docs/intro/tutorial04.md

 received push for commit e459558...
 ```

-Note that `e.commit` holds the git commit SHA for the commit that was just pushed.
+Note that `e.revision.commit` holds the git commit SHA for the commit that was just pushed.

 # Add a job